-Start-ups will only be invited to present at the Company Presentation event if there is a realistic chance of securing funding from HBA.
+Start-ups will only be invited to present at the Company Presentation event if the panel agrees there is a realistic chance of securing funding from HBA.

 If an entrepreneur is successful at interview, they will be invited to present at the next quarterly Company Presentations event as one of up to five (S)EIS approved businesses to present.